jundalisay/superb/content/en/maharlika/history/golden-years-marcos.md

 > *In a nutshell, that Agreement gave around 17 years for the country to make its industries competitive and ready for world trade by 1974.
 It would allow the country to export to other countries without US approval yet allow foreign imports to flood in.

 The problem with this policy is that **it takes a long time to generate wealth**.

-Japan started this same strategy after the war and it took them a long time to establish Honda, Sony, Nintendo, Panasonic, etc by the 1970's and 1980's.
-South Korea began theirs with Hyundai, Samsung, and LG, while Taiwan started theirs TMC, Acer, and ASUS.
-But after they were established, those industrial companies became cash cows that made their countries rich.
+- Japan started this same strategy after the war and it took them a long time to establish Honda, Sony, Nintendo, Panasonic, etc by the 1970's and 1980's
+- South Korea began theirs with Hyundai, Samsung, and LG
+- Taiwan started theirs TMC, Acer, and ASUS

-China started the same policy in the 1980s through Deng Xiaoping.
+- China started the same policy in the 1980s through Deng Xiaoping.
 It took around 30 years for China to become an industrial country as seen in their ZTE, Huawei, and the Three Gorges Dam.

-Because an industrialization policy takes time, it needs a long period political stability:
+But after industry is established, those industrial companies became cash cows that made their countries wealthy.
+This long period of industrialization requires a long period political stability and consistent policies:

 Country | Period | Stabilizer | Result